Coca-Cola: 20th century

 The longest running commercial Coca-Cola soda fountain anywhere was Atlanta's Fleeman's Pharmacy, which first opened its doors in 1914.
 Jack Fleeman took over the pharmacy from his father and ran it until 1995; closing it after 81 years.
 On July 12, 1944, the one-billionth gallon of Coca-Cola syrup was manufactured by the Coca-Cola Company.
 Cans of Coke first appeared in 1955.

-Sugar replaced with high-fructose corn syrup

-Sugar prices spiked in the 1970s because of Soviet demand/hoarding and possibly manipulation of the futures contracts market.
-The Soviet Union was the largest producer of sugar at the time.
-In 1974 Coca-Cola switched over to high-fructose corn syrup because of the elevated prices.